-- Never A Victim (NAV): NAV is an "Everyday Self-defense and Awareness Program.
-The class combines real-life examples and proven defensive tactics techniques to build confidence in each participant who attends the 4-hour program.
-Confidence, combined with a simple and effective method of defense, will help a participant to decide on a course of action to defend them or decide to walk away and avoid a likely encounter altogether.
-During 2019, this class was offered four times, with 20-30 participants in each class. - First Year/Transfer Orientation Presentation: This is a 20-30 minute presentation given to incoming students who are first year and transfer students.
+- First Year/Transfer Orientation Presentation: This is a 5-10 minute tabling presentation given to incoming students and families who are first year and transfer students.
 This presentation addresses overall campus safety for students, drug and alcohol awareness, sexual harassment, assault prevention, and emergency preparedness procedures.
-This program is offered 25-30 times a year prior to the beginning of each semester. - SmartMoveUCCS Week: An interactive presentation given to all incoming freshman enrolled in the Gateway Program Seminar.
-This ninety-minute presentation provides information on discrimination and harassment, sexual assault, relationship violence, healthy relationships, staying safe on campus, drug and alcohol awareness, and bystander training.
-This presentation is also offered to all incoming transfer and graduate students not enrolled in the Gateway Program Seminar twice per semester - Alcohol Choices: This is a 90-minute peer-facilitated class given 2-3 times per month during the Fall and Spring semesters for students who were referred by Residence Life and/or the Office of the Dean of Students for a first time alcohol violation.
+This program is offered 3-4 times prior to the fall semester. - SmartMoveUCCS Week: An interactive presentation given to all incoming freshman enrolled in the Gateway Program Seminar.
+This ninety-minute presentation provides information on discrimination and harassment, sexual assault, relationship violence, healthy relationships, staying safe on campus, drug and alcohol awareness, and bystander intervention training.
+This presentation is also offered to all incoming transfer and graduate students not enrolled in the Gateway Program Seminar twice per semester. - Alcohol Choices: This is a 90-minute peer-facilitated class offered virtually 2-3 times per month during the fall and spring semesters for students who were referred by Residence Life and/or the Office of the Dean of Students for a first-time alcohol violation.
 The program focuses on alcohol abuse prevention and harm reduction program for college students involving reflective journaling to reduce their alcohol-related risk and harm. - Marijuana Choices: An individual 60-minute facilitated conversation for students with a first-time marijuana violation who were referred by Residence Life and/or Dean of Students.
-The program focuses on harm and risk reduction. - Fraternity and Sorority Life Trainings: Offered once per semester, content includes: sexual assault and violence prevention, bystander training, alcohol and drug awareness, and discrimination and harassment. - SIDNE (Simulated Impaired DriviNg Experience) SIDNE is a battery-powered vehicle that simulates alcohol and drug impairment for the driver.
-This program is given on-campus as well as to local high schools.
-We offer this program twice a year on campus, about 10 events a year off-campus at local high schools, and twice a year at other off-site community locations. - Alcohol Awareness Seminar: This program emphasizes the personal effect of alcohol use through Fatal-Vision goggles as well as the legal implications. https://police.uccs.edu/prevention/crime-prevention/alcohol-awareness-program.
-This seminar is given several times per year and is also incorporated into the SIDNE seminars. - Bicycle Safety: Police Officers assigned to the Police Mountain Bike Patrol offer classes on bicycle safety and skills to a variety of age groups to include pre-school and elementary age.
-This program is provided once each summer at the on-campus child-care facility.
+The program focuses on harm and risk reduction. - Alternative CHOICES: An individual 60-minute facilitate conversation for students with a second offense to an alcohol or marijuana violation.
+Students are referred by Residence Life and/or the Office of the Dean of Students.
+It is designed to provide facts, tools and support for those under 21 years of age.
+Individuals learn strategies for taking personal responsibilities and making positive, long-lasting behavior change that will lead to better choices in the future. - Escape Room: Event hosted by the Office of the Dean of Students to provide a fun and fun experience for students on campus.
+The Escape Room was centered around campus resources in order to elevate awareness of those resources. - Bicycle Safety: Police Officers assigned to the Police Mountain Bike Patrol offer classes on bicycle safety and skills to a variety of age groups to include pre-school and elementary age.
+This program is provided once each summer at the on-campus childcare facility. - Club & Organization Travel Training: A club or organization that is traveling on behalf of the university needs to complete a club travel application and must complete a Club Travel training before they travel.
+This training is hosted by Student Life and Office of the Dean of Students.
+This training covers logistics of the trips and rules and expectations of students during their travel.
+During this training topics include risk management, alcohol and other drug polices, sexual harassment policies, and a reference to the Student Code of Conduct. - Student Club and Organization Alcohol Monitor training: Training offered to all club leaders designated as alcohol monitors at events with alcohol. .
+A 45-minute presentation is given to students involved in the organization to discuss the dangers and risk related to alcohol & drug use.
+This training also included a discussion on the expectations & policies of each organization has when it comes to use of alcohol.